codesundar/firebase-chat-ionic/README.md

   - [Step 4: Push Notification Setup](https://github.com/codesundar/firebase-chat-ionic/blob/master/fcm-setup.md)
   - [Step 5: Deploying FCF](https://github.com/codesundar/firebase-chat-ionic/blob/master/deploying-fcf.md)

-### Support
-- If you're facing any issue, feel free to contact https://codesundar.com/contact-us/
-- (optional) If you don't have time to setup? we provide setup solution for ``20USD / hour``

 ### Other Useful Links
 - https://codesundar.com/ionic-cordova-environment-setup-for-windows-mac/
 - https://codesundar.com/publish-cordova-apps-to-playstore/

+### Free Support
+- Facing an issue?
+- Is that not working as expected?
+- No worries, I'm here to help you for free. feel free to contact https://codesundar.com/contact-us/

+### Paid Support (optional)
+- Don't have time for setup?
+- Don't have technical knowledge?
+- No worries, we offer paid support for `20USD/Hr`